Nampa Divorce Lawyer

 If you or your spouse has lived in Nampa, Idaho for at least six weeks you can file for divorce in the Canyon County District Court.
 Consulting with your Nampa divorce family lawyer will ensure that you understand the options available to you when you file for divorce.

 You are more likely to use the district’s services if you have minor children.
 Family Court can offer assistance in hosting mediation between you and your former spouse, running child support calculations, performing a Parenting Time Evaluation, drafting a Parenting Plan and arranging supervised visitation if that is necessary.

 Idaho is a community property state.
 In a Nampa divorce, assets acquired during the marriage will be divided 50-50 when a couple decides to divorce.
 This means the value of the property awarded to each spouse must be essentially equal.
 How this is calculated can happen in a number of different ways.
 If you and your former spouse want to try and keep one person living in the former marital home, or if you would like to avoid dividing certain retirement accounts, it’s possible to do this.
 Your Nampa divorce attorney can help you decide the best course of action when dividing your marital assets.

 Spousal maintenance, or alimony, is not automatically awarded in a divorce in Nampa, Idaho.
-Whether or not you are eligible to receive, or have to pay, any alimony is determined by several factors.
+Whether or not you are eligible to receive, or have to pay, any alimony is determined by several factors mandated by Idaho family law.
 There is no formula for judges in Nampa family court to use, and it is up to each individual judge to make a final decision based on these factors, which include the age and health of each spouse, the length of the marriage, the level of financial need of the recipient spouse in order to maintain their standard of living, and the ability of the payor spouse to pay based on their income and assets.
 If you share minor children with your former spouse, child support may be taken into account in a determination of alimony.

 If you and your former spouse are able to agree on custody, support, and asset division, you can move forward with a Nampa uncontested divorce.
 You can use the mediation services offered by the Third Judicial District and have your Nampa divorce lawyer give you suggestions prior to the mediation, and review the mediated agreement, to ensure it is in your best interest.
 Or, your Nampa divorce lawyer will work with your former spouse’s lawyer to negotiate a reasonable settlement of each issue.
 These are the most cost-effective ways to proceed during divorce.